 The approved wind farm project consists of the following components:

-- An optimised layout of 43 wind turbines (each up to 250m in height), with associated hard-standing areas and access roads.
+- 43 wind turbines (optimised from 56), each up to 250m in height with associated hard-standing areas and access roads.

 - Operations and maintenance buildings with associated vehicle parking.

 - Overhead and underground electrical cable reticulation.